 Ontario’s race with the smallest footprint!

 Come be a part of Northern Ontario’s longest, toughest and most remote trail run!
 Enjoy breathtaking scenery of the Laurentian Mountains in the peak of the autumn colours.
-The 5th annual Run Off-the-Grid is gearing up to be the best year yet!
+The 6th annual Run Off-the-Grid is gearing up for another great year!

 There are no roads and no pavement.
 The course is 100% trail and completely remote.
 It is you, your footsteps and the quiet of the wilderness.
 Are you ready to break away from the Grid?

 The course is a 12.5 km loop with a mix of terrain from various single track sections, old forest logging roads, rolling hills, super steep hills, fast flatter sections, technical rocky sections, creek crossings and a short section through a gravel pit with a sand dune to slide down.
-Each additional loop is completed in the opposite direction, which makes it feel like a 25 km loop….. plus everyone loves the community feeling of the lapping runners cheering each other on.
+Each additional loop is completed in the opposite direction, which makes it feel like a 25 km loop….plus everyone loves the commnity feeling of the lapping runners cheering each other on.

 New to trail running or long distance running?
 Not sure you can handle the challenge?